nfriend/website-3.0/README.md

 # website-3.0

-Another iteration of personal website.
+Another iteration of my personal website.
 This one is blog-focused and utilizes Jekyll for content management.

 ## Building